Sign up now to receive more information about studying at Middlesex University London.

 In this module you will examine a diverse range of advanced approaches to art and design research, enabling you to produce an advanced, articulate and coherent body of work that reflects a personal vision and language that is appropriate to your chosen field.
 You will also examine, critically evaluate and develop the language(s) used to articulate research in art and design.

 In this module you will develop a proposal for work within a community or collaborative context focusing on the needs of a particular group.
 You will develop the skills and knowledge required to create collaborative and participatory work in a wider social environment, resulting in a research-backed proposal for a practical project.

-Using research methodologies, concepts and processes previously explored in the course you will evaluate interrelationships between theory and practice.
-You’ll produce a portfolio or public exhibition of a substantial body of practice work supported by critical and reflective written work that demonstrates your resolution and expertise.
+Using research methodologies, concepts and processes previously explored in the course you will realise a significant project in the public domain that is rooted in social engagement and aims for social change.
+This will be accompanied by a critical and reflective piece of writing that demonstrates your resolution and expertise.